rrcomtech/database-connector/README.md

 This software is made to provide a safe PHP class to connect to an according MySQL database.
 An example is given in the file `test.php`.

-## TODO

-Use prepared statements to prevent SQL injection.
-HIGH PRIORITY

 ## Lookup

 ### Class: `Database_Connection`